jscrui/MyAPIsTester/README.md

 # MyAPIsTester
-Repository to test APIs on development or when server is not deployed yet
+Repository to test APIs on development or when server are not deployed yet